computer screen with lines of code

 MinneAnalytics Data Science Scholarship

 MinneAnalytics Data Science Scholarships are intended to support those Midwestern students who intend to use their analytics skill set to improve their communities.
-Each year, MinneAnalytics also presents the MinneMUDAC Student Data Science Challenge, which provides undergraduates and graduate students with the opportunity to collaborate with their peers and employ their data analytics skills to solve real-world problems.
+Each year, MinneAnalytics also presents the MinneMUDAC Student Data Science Challenge, which allows undergraduates and graduate students to collaborate with their peers and employ their data analytics skills to solve real-world problems.

 Eligibility: To be eligible for a MinneAnalytics Data Science scholarship, students must be current undergraduates at one of 30 partner universities across the Midwest and be able to demonstrate a commitment both to data science and community engagement.